 The effect of specialized training on the human brain

 There is increasing evidence that subtle variations in our brains reflect past experience.
-A particularly potent modifier of brain shape appears to be learning a specialized skill, such as a musical instrument, ballet, etc. This part of my research program will attempt to delineate precisely how such learning changes our brains, and relate these findings back to work in the mouse in order to ascertain more precise cellular and genetic contributions.
+A particularly potent modifier of brain shape appears to be learning a specialized skill, such as a musical instrument, ballet, etc. This part of Dr. Lerch's research program will attempt to delineate precisely how such learning changes our brains, and relate these findings back to work in the mouse in order to ascertain more precise cellular and genetic contributions.

 Methods of analyzing neuroanatomy